 The best expense management tools now use AI to scan receipts, extract line items, categorize expenses automatically, and sync directly with your accounting software.
 But with pricing ranging from free tiers to $500+ monthly minimums, choosing the right one matters.

-Quick Comparison: Which Tool Should You Choose?
+Quick Picks: Which Tool Should You Choose?

 | Tool | Best For | Starting Price | Rating |